FrameworkComputer/Framework-Laptop-16/README.md

 ## Mainboard

-This folder contains 2D drawings to enable Mainboard re-use.
-We'll upload additional information like interface schematics soon.
+This folder contains 2D drawings and interface schematics to enable Mainboard re-use.